HowHsu/Linux-Kernel-Notes/kernel/virtiofs/virtiofsd.md

 ##### why drop_supplemental_groups()
 It's related with `SGID`: https://gitlab.com/virtio-fs/virtiofsd/-/merge_requests/77

+The example in the url link is:
+- a normal user userA runs virtiofsd, but it has a supplemental group which at least has `CAP_FSETID` capability.
+- a directory dirA whose group is root and has `SGID` bit, which means files created in it will has same group as A's
+- the guest creates a binary file fileA with `SGID` in dirA(because userA has supplemental group with `CAP_FSETID` capability)
+- now a normal user userA can execute a fileA with root group privilege.
+Because fileA has `SGID` and its group is root.

 ### FsOptions

 `FsOptions` indicates features the filesystem supports.
 Notice, here it's an intersection